Nov. 21, 2018Print | PDF

 The Behavioural Accounting Symposium, held on Nov.
 16 at Wilfrid Laurier University, brought together academic researchers from across Canada to discuss new ideas and themes surrounding the accounting profession and how it’s impacted by human behaviour.

-The symposium was a joint effort between the Lazaridis School of Business and Economics accounting area and the Canadian Academic Accounting Association.
+The symposium was a joint effort between the Lazaridis School of Business and Economics accounting area and the Canadian Academic Accounting Association and was generously funded by Accounting Perspectives and the CPA Ontario Centre for Capital Markets and Behavioural Decision Making.
 It was set apart from others like it by the involvement of accounting practitioners who were on hand to lend their perspective and feedback about how the research can continue to shape, and be shaped by, empirical study.

 Having practiced accounting for more than 20 years, Anna Czegledi is now an instructor at Conestoga College.
 She sees the value in having these two groups connect over research.
 “This is a great opportunity to have researchers and practitioners interact like this.
 Sharing workplace experience and lab results really produces a unique understanding for the participants who find value in both perspectives.”